fflewddur/archivo/README.md

 ## Requirements
 * Java 8u40 or higher
 * A TiVo Roamio or Premiere (Series 4 and Series 5)
-* For best performance, your computer should have at least a dual-core processor and 1 GB of RAM
+* For best performance, your computer should have at least a dual-core processor and 1 GB of memory
 * Plenty of disk space: archiving a one-hour HD recording may temporarily use up to 10 GB of disk space

 ## Known Issues